-The three fuse powered outputs can be used to power the dry contacts on relays R3, R4 and R5.
+The three fuse powered outputs (figure 19) can be used to power the dry contacts on relays R3, R4 and R5.
 See also figure 25.

-Fused power is also connected to the common tips of R1 and R2.
-These relays are 'powered' relays.
+Power does not need to be jumpered to relays R1 and R2.
+These relays are 'powered' directly from the fuses.
 See Figure 17B

 All 5 relays can be used for pumps and solenoids as well as motor operated valves (MOV).
-MOV terminations are explained in section 6.3.5.3 Wiring Relays R1 and R2 for a Motor Operated Valve, and section 6.3.5.5 Wiring Relays for Externally Powered Motor Operated Valves (MOV).
+MOV terminations are explained in sections 6.3.5.3 Wiring Relays R1 and R2 for a Motor Operated Valve and section 6.3.5.6 Wiring Motor Operated Valves (MOV) to Relays R3 - R5.